top of page

 • Lists of potential land based learning initiatives

-• Transferable templates for furthering student autonomy around note-taking, writing, reflection and more...
+• Transferable templates for furthering autonomy around note-taking, writing, reflection and more...

-• Provides creative options for laying out the curriculum, whether as a unit, a semester, a year or a four year sequence.
+• Provides creative options for laying out the curriculum for schools—a unit, a semester, a year or a four year sequence—.
 Whether a research class, an English class, a science and history collaboration or an elective.
+Or, an organization—a series of professional developments, a one-week deep dive.

-• Offers innovative resources that enhance any subject matter or learning atmosphere.
+• Offers innovative resources that enhance any purpose or learning atmosphere.

 • Inspires post secondary exploration and overall understanding of life purpose.